+Michael Volforte Wayne Spence

-Tof the State.
-TOLLET.
-Michael Volforte Interim Director Covernor's Office of Employee Relations Wayne Spence President Public Employees Federation Governor's Office of Employee Relations Public Employees Federation
+Interim Director President

+Governor's Office of Employee Relations Public Employees Federation

-This will confirm our understanding reached during negotiation of the 2015-2016 Agreement regarding the Special Assignment to Duty Pay Pilot Program.
+This will confirm our understanding reached during negotiation of the 2016-2019 Agreement regarding the Special Assignment to Duty Pay Pilot Program.

-This pilot program will end on April 1, 2016 unless continued by mutual agreement of the parties.
+This pilot program will end on April 1, 2019 unless continued by mutual agreement of the parties.